How to form an LLC in Washington

 Certificate of Formation filing fees

-Online filing costs $20 more but includes automatic expedited processing and allows you to submit your required Initial Report simultaneously at no additional cost, making it the preferred method for most business owners.
+Online filing costs $20 more but provides immediate submission confirmation and allows you to submit your required Initial Report simultaneously at no additional cost, making it the preferred method for most business owners.
+The $20 online processing fee is non-refundable even if a filing is rejected.
+Expedited processing may be added for an additional $100 at checkout per the SOS filing instructions, but it is not automatically included with online filing.

 Step-by-step LLC formation process